King Joe 1916-2023

 Note: at 6am I’m woken by the heavy clang of bells striking repeated sets of two, less than 50 yards from where I WAS asleep.
 I lie.
 They are not bells.
 They are to tall cylindrical metallic tanks that were used for some kind of fuel most likely.
 That’s what everybody uses for bells for their churches and schools around here.
 The damn kava bar is at it again.
 More roosters, children, talking, a motorcycle engine in the offing.
 Good morning from Poland.

 I left Poland at 8:45.
 It’s now 9:34.
 The odometer reads 27.5 but I know it hasn’t been working correctly.
 I’m currently at the paved road!
-So that was all of 45 minutes.
+So that was all of 45 minutes from Poland to here.
 Very good to know.
 Off to Main Camp and then London.
 Just before I left Poland I saw somebody riding a brand new trike the rear part of it being a covered platform.
-They said something about it costing $4000.
-It’s $2000 for my motorcycle is equal to 1400 American, then what is that for 4K?
-I ask, because I’m considering buying one for IOU to use as he maintains Paris.
-He is supposed to have another worker along with him, whom I met the other day, but who speaks no English.
+They said something about it costing $4000AU.
+If $2000AU for my motorcycle is equal to $1400US, then what is $4K in US$?
+I ask, because I’m considering buying one for Iou to use, as he maintains Paris.
+He is supposed to have another worker along with him, whom I met the other day, but he speaks no English.

 I’ve also thought of a couple books I can buy to send to the primary school since they’re learning English.
 “Where the Wild Things Are,” Dr. Seuss’s “The Sleep Book,” “Curious George.”

-Wild things was my favorite, and of course, there are palm trees and wonderful creatures.
-Sleep Book has creatures having a cookout on a beach.
-And there is a mischievous monkey that will engage kids.
+“Wild Things” was my favorite, and of course there are palm trees and wonderful creatures that would engage the children.
+The “Sleep Book” has creatures having a cookout on a beach.
+And there is a mischievous monkey that will delight kids.

-No doubt a few other things will come to mind.
-Good night moon.
+No doubt a few other books will come to mind.
+“Good night moon.”
 OK time to ride.

-← Naked I-Matang Beach | Banana / Main Camp →
+<- Naked I-Matang Beach || Banana / Main Camp ->

 All Journal Entries